ahmetb/goodbye/README.md

 In `goodbye.py` file, there are configuration keys:

-    GOODBYE_MESSAGE = "@%s goodbye!"
     POLL_INTERVAL_SECS = 60*5

-You can customize goodbye message with `GOODBYE_MESSAGE` string.
 You can adjust Twitter API polling interval as well, e.g. defaults to 5 minutes above.

+You can customize random goodbye messages by editing `messages.txt` by writing one message per line.
+Try to keep each message less than 110 characters.

 ## Demo